reneoelke/migration-standards/README.md

 ./vendor/bin/compat --from=52 --with=54 /path/to/your/code
 ```

-Additionally any [phpcs](http://pear.php.net/manual/en/package.php.php-codesniffer.usage.php) argument can be used - but `--standard`.
+Additionally any [phpcs](http://pear.php.net/manual/en/package.php.php-codesniffer.usage.php) argument can be used – but `--standard`.

 !!
 TODO add vagrant setup !!

 !!
 TODO extend usage section !!

 !!
 TODO add references to migration projects like the phpcs fixer !!

-!!
-TODO add travis integration notice !!